NeuroAffective Touch® Training

 - The three case consults will count towards NATouch™ Certification requirements.

-Dates have been scheduled for early 2022 but these can only be confirmed when CoVid travel restrictions are lifted and it is possible to come together.
+Dates will be scheduled for late 2022 but these can only be confirmed when CoVid travel and quarantine restrictions are lifted and it is possible to come together.

 Touch Intensive Masterclass: In-Person

-- Days 2 – 5: four full days with a focus on hands-on touch practice and protocols plus a review of lecture content.
+The 5-day module has a focus on hands-on touch practice and protocols, a review of lecture content and additional material.

 Experiential Exercises – table or chair ?